karimarttila/aws/simple-server-eks/README.md

 ### EKS

 I was a bit surprised how much infra code there is using Terraform's [AWS EKS Introduction](https://learn.hashicorp.com/terraform/aws/eks-intro).
 I mainly used the example provided in [eks-cluster.tf](https://github.com/terraform-providers/terraform-provider-aws/blob/master/examples/eks-getting-started/eks-cluster.tf) with some of my own conventions.

+Because there was quite a lot of infra code I also managed to screw the infra a bit.
+So, if you are using that example as your baseline read very carefully all tags, security group references, why cluster name is defined first etc. You can read about my tumbling in chapter "Debugging Why the First Attempt to Create EKS Failed" below.

+### ECR

+ECR repository infra code is extremely simple.
+Elastic Container Registry is needed to host the Docker images that Kubernetes deployments use.

 # Using Terraform to Create the AWS EKS Infrastructure